giantswarm/releases/announcements/2021/week20.md

 [kubectl gs v1.28.0](https://docs.giantswarm.io/changes/kubectl-gs/kubectl-gs/v1.28.0/) adds `get appcatalogs` and `get apps` commands.
 It also now allows templating for China clusters.

-We recently made many fixes and changes to [The Web UI](https://docs.giantswarm.io/changes/web-ui/) from v1.7.2 to 1.9.0 to improve the user experience, as well as prepare for new features.
-[CAPI?
-Management API?]
+We recently made many fixes and changes to [The Web UI](https://docs.giantswarm.io/changes/web-ui/) from v1.7.2 to v1.9.0 to improve the user experience, as well as prepare for new features related to providing access to the Management API.

 ## Documentation